 The Conservative Party

 Following the ideology of conservatism, the Conservative Party is one of the largest UK political parties.
-Their policies include low taxation to increase competition in the market.
-They support a meritocracy, a system in which those best suited to lead should lead.
+Its policies include low taxation to increase competition in the market.
+The party also supports a meritocracy, a system in which those best suited to lead should lead.

 In recent years, the Conservatives have supported making a success of Brexit, opposed a second Scottish independence referendum, and supported the lowering of personal and business taxes.

-However, some unexpected turns of events have meant that their policy programme has been disrupted.
+However, some unexpected events have meant that their policy programme has been disrupted.
 Due to the pandemic, they oversaw the ‘furlough’ scheme, which paid people 80% of their wages directly from the government.
-This is not usually considered a conservative policy as it has the impact of creating larger dependency on the state.
+This is not usually considered a conservative policy as it has the impact of creating a larger dependency on the state.
+In the run-up to the 2024 general election, the party is standing on a promise to reduce illegal immigration and cut taxes so that people keep more of the money they earn.

 The Labour Party